github/training-kit/git-guides/git-overview.md

 It's very likely that you will want to make more changes to your work.
 That's great!
 To do that, make more commits on the same branch.
 Once the new commits are present on the remote, the pull request will update and show the most recent version of your work.

-### Merge into master
+### Merge into `main`

 Once you and your team decide that the pull request looks good, you can merge it.
-By merging, you integrate the feature branch into the other branch (most typically the `master` branch).
-Then, `master` will be updated with your changes, and your pull request will be closed.
+By merging, you integrate the feature branch into the other branch (most typically the `main` branch).
+Then, `main` will be updated with your changes, and your pull request will be closed.
 Don't forget to delete your branch!
 You won't need it anymore.
-Remember, branches are lightweight and cheap, and you should create a new one when you need it based on the most recent commit on the `master` branch.
+Remember, branches are lightweight and cheap, and you should create a new one when you need it based on the most recent commit on the `main` branch.

 If you choose not to merge the pull request, you can also close pull requests with unmerged changes.